gditzler/DataCollections/AmericanGut/README.md

 cat tmp_map.txt | awk -F $'\t' '{print $1,"\t",$163}' > ../AmericanGut-DietType.txt
 ```

+We converted the `DIET_TYPE` map file to a second mapping file that reduces the data only two classes: (a) all omnivores, and (b) all styles of vegetarian (including vegans).

 # Citing the data

 Refer to the following links and within